cloudmesh-community/book/chapters/cloud/multipass.md

 E.Multipass.8:

+>
+> For this assignment we will be using and improving [cloudmesh-multipass](https://github.com/cloudmesh/cloudmesh-multipass)
+>
+> 1. make sure the Provider.py has all important functionality
+> 1. make sure that all functionality is exposed throuth the multipass provider
+> 1. research pytests as used in cloudmesh-cloud
+> 1. develop a pytest that can be run by anyone but results in a table using Benchmarks from cloudmesh
+> 1. split the work up if needed among the class participants.
+Also if you are the first to develop
+>    the pytest you get additional points
+>
 > Measure the performance of fetching and launching the image with the
 > different hypervisors on your system.
 Report the results in a table with
 > a timer for each hypervisor and distinguish faetching and launching times.